 A luxury holiday in Argentina isn’t complete without a room with a view, state-of-the-art amenities, spacious swimming pools, and fine dining in the most gorgeous surroundings.
-From sumptuous eco lodges surrounded by vineyards to high-end wine and spa hotels that combine our favorite things for relaxation, you’ll find a great choice of accommodation.
+From sumptuous eco-lodges surrounded by vineyards to high-end wine and spa hotels that combine our favourite things for relaxation, you’ll find a great choice of accommodation.

 It’s the final touches that make your stay memorable.
 Things such as an impressive wine list, an on-site sommelier, or an award-winning Hamam spa are the reasons why we have handpicked our holiday accommodation for you.

-Food and wine are a winning combination in Argentina, with a feast of options and dining experiences for every traveler.
-An Argentine Sommelier takes their food pairings seriously, as does an owner of a small, off-the-beaten path restaurant.
+Food and wine are a winning combination in Argentina, with a feast of options and dining experiences for every traveller.
+An Argentine Sommelier takes their food pairings seriously, as does an owner of a small, off-the-beaten-path restaurant.
 It doesn’t matter where you go, from north to south – you’ll eat and drink like royalty.

 Alpasión Restaurant, nestled in the Uco Valley and just over an hour away from the city of Mendoza, is one of the top foodie highlights.
 Discover a traditional four-course Argentine menu by Chef Hector Ordenes.
 Dine in the courtyard with views of the vineyards, or warm up on a chilly night by the roaring fire.

-Wine Paths creates a luxury wine and gastronomy experiences for travelers and holidaymakers in Argentina.
+Wine Paths creates a luxury wine and gastronomy experiences for travellers and holidaymakers in Argentina.
 Discover more about this destination and request a quote from our local travel expert, Jorge.